zhaoak/NOBODYMOVE/ui/windowing.md

                   Contents will vary based on the type of element and its data storage needs.
                   See the "uiElement Types" section for specifics.
 - `textContent`(table): Table containing data for the text drawn onto the item.
 See `textbox` section for details.
-- many properties may be used to store data for specific elements, such as sliders, buttons, or checkboxes

 ### properties shared between `uiWindow` and `uiElement`